Base64 Encoding Explained: What It Is and When to Use It

 Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=

-JSON Web Tokens (JWTs) use Base64URL (a URL-safe variant that replaces + with - and / with _) for the header and payload sections.
-You can decode the payload part of any JWT to read its claims — the signature is what makes it tamper-proof.
+JSON Web Tokens use Base64URL — a URL-safe variant that replaces + with - and / with _ — for the header and payload sections.
+You can decode the payload of any JWT to read its claims without knowing the secret.
+The signature is what prevents tampering, not the encoding.

 Base64 is not encryption

-This is the most important thing to remember.
+This is worth stating plainly.
 Base64 is encoding — a reversible transformation with no secret key.
-Any tool (including the one on this page) can decode a Base64 string instantly.
-Never use Base64 to “hide” or “protect” sensitive data.
+Any tool, including the one on this page, can decode a Base64 string in milliseconds.
+Never use it to hide or protect sensitive data.

 - AES or ChaCha20 for symmetric encryption